You must be a member, fellow or associate of EPA to submit a proposal or to make a presentation at the meeting.

 Similar to above but may be less strong in some respects (e.g., justification for research question not as compelling, or results marginally significant/pattern not entirely clear, or writing not always easy to follow).

 Still must make an identifiable contribution to advancing knowledge in the field.

 For acceptance as an Undergraduate Research poster, to be presented in a section labeled as Undergraduate Research:

 - May have more substantial weaknesses (e.g., little situating of the research in the context of existing literature, or no significant results).

-- Note: Undergraduate research submissions that meet the standard criteria above for a talk or regular poster will be accepted as such.
+- Note: Undergraduate research submissions that meet the standard criteria above for a regular poster will be accepted as such.
 The “Undergraduate Research” designation is to allow acceptance of undergraduate submissions that do not meet the standard criteria.